 Blend the following ingredients together:

-• one tablespoon flax seeds for fiber and essential fatty acids
+- one tablespoon of flax seeds for fiber and essential fatty acids

 2. Killer Coconut Kefir (Vegan)

-To make homemade coconut kefir you will need a starter culture of the good bacteria kefir grains, sugar and a young coconut.
+To make homemade coconut kefir you will need a starter culture of good bacteria kefir grains, sugar, and young coconut.

 If you don’t have access to fresh coconuts you can substitute for coconut milk.